 From classics like Katz Deli to the local cult following ice cream parlor Ample Hills Creamery you can find satellite locations of some of the most iconic places to eat in the city as well as other tasty vendors.

 My personal favorite?
 The soup dumplings at Thankyou Come Again.
 What’s even better about these food halls is that if you’re with a group there’s easily something for everyone here no matter what they like or what their budget is.

-Located in Empire Stores across from Brooklyn Bridge Park in DUMBO is the newly anticipated Timeout Marketplace.
+Located in Empire Stores across from Brooklyn Bridge Park in DUMBO is the newly anticipated Time Out Market New York.
 This refined marketplace and food hall is home to over 20 vendors and growing.

 Don’t miss the second floor either with a gorgeous waterfront rooftop view overlooking the Brooklyn Bridge, Manhattan Bridge, and of course that gorgeous NYC skyline.

 This new marketplace is all the rage and with the location, view, and vendors its no doubt why.